BBelcher9/WirelessAutomatedKey-ReleaseSystem/README.md

 Using an http request, you can control preset movements of the device to release keys remotely.

-See Assembly Guide PDF file for construction instrucions.
+See Assembly Guide PDF file for construction instructions.

 ## Hardware
 1. Door x 1 [3D Printed]